 In the meantime, preheat oven to 375 degrees and bring a large pot of water to a boil and cook the Swiss chard for 5-10 minutes.
-Once cooked, drain the chard and rinse with cold water.
-Drain once again, very thoroughly and set aside.
+Once cooked, drain, cool completely, then squeeze out the excess water.
+Set aside.

 Place the bread cubes in large bowl.
-Add the beaten egg and toss to coat.
+Sprinkle over the onions, Swiss chard, and cheese.
+Set aside.

-Transfer to large baking dish which has been lightly greased with cooking spray.
+Transfer to large baking dish which has been lightly greased with butter.

 Bake covered for 30 minutes.